 Forty Anchors Icelandic Sheep

-Why Icelandic Sheep?
+Why Raise Icelandic Sheep?
 We selected registered horned Icelandic sheep for our terrain and climate.
-They are more independent and can be challenging to work, but hardy and also interesting with intense eyes and faces.
-Icelandic sheep help pay for themselves by foraging, yielding a lot of meat for their small frame, providing specialty wool that can be used in multiple ways, and being easy to milk.
+They are hardy and also interesting with intense eyes and faces.
+Icelandic sheep help pay for themselves by foraging, yielding a lot of meat for their small frame, providing colorful wool that can be used in multiple ways, and being easy to milk.
 They are considered "tri-purpose," but we do really get a fourth benefit from them.
 Their appetite for brush, oak shoots, weeds, and other forage helps us keep down noxious plants in advance of the California wildfire season.
 Our sheep live on a mountainside at 3100' elevation in a dry climate and tolerate temperatures ranging from around 5 degrees to 105 degrees Fahrenheit.
 It snows in winter, and our sheep have trees and open shelters.
-They seek quiet shelter before lambing, and we move them to indoor lambing jugs for a few days afterwards.
-They prefer to be outside.

 Learn More About Icelandic Sheep Breed